veeramalleswarudupwc/skills-communicate-using-markdown/README.md

 - Files with the `.md` or `.markdown` extension
 - Sharing snippets of text in [Gists](https://docs.github.com/github/writing-on-github/editing-and-sharing-content-with-gists/creating-gists)

 **What is a _header_?** A header is a larger bit of text at the beginning of a section.
-There are six sizes.
+There are six sizes

 ### Example